 For today’s action call 866 259 4205

-March arrives and we kick off some of the best fishing action of the entire year.
-The migrating Tarpon have begun to arrive and are flooding into shallows of the back country.
-This remains a fast paced action trip with an even wider variety of sport fish and predators for the light tackle angler to pursue.
+With March’s arrival the fishing action explodes in Key West!
+We are entering a time of some of the best fishing action of the entire year.
+Tarpon have begun to arrive and are flooding into shallows of the back country.
+This becomes our fastest paced action trip with a wide variety of sport fish and predators for the light tackle angler to pursue.
+Sailfish are offshore, Bonefish are cruising the flats and the bottom dwellers of the reef and deeper wrecks are gathering in numbers.
 It’s a time of exceptional action when fishing the waters of Key West!

-Our offshore fishing has continued to improve.
 The iconic Sailfish bite is on!
-March remains an excellent period for Kingfish action but slows by April.
-Big “Smoker” Kingfish continue providing excellent action offshore and more recently nearer the reef during of late.
+March remains an excellent period for Kingfish action as well.
+Big “Smoker” Kingfish continue providing excellent action offshore and recently nearer the reef.
 March sees an explosion in the aggressiveness of Black Fin Tuna.
 There are few species of pelagic fish capable of the total chaos when a school of big Black Fin show up.
-Mahi action is a bit better for March so we will have more days of great action when these outstanding pelagic get fired up…there are more and more Mahi around in our waters every day.
-The predators remain aggressive with March being an awesome month for large Barracuda.
+Mahi action for early March remains slow but towards the end of March seemingly over night they will come to life as there are more and more Mahi around in our waters every day.
+The predators remain super aggressive with March being an awesome month for large Barracuda.
 We have moved into an exciting period for offshore angling however, we believe a ½ day charter still has some challenges with ever changing travel times between marina and fishing grounds.
 Best bet book at least the ¾ day (six hour trip) especially if you are a party of three or four or more.

 Reef & Wreck:

-March typically has some wind with it therefore the waters on the reef verses further offshore will remain far more comfortable most days.
+March typically has some wind with it, therefore the waters on the reef verses further offshore will remain far more comfortable most days.
 This continues to be a good time for the angler with concerns about rough sea conditions to head out to the nearer shore wreck sites as well.
-The Cobia action continues to be outstanding with fish up to 55 pounds taken of late.
-Cobia should remain excellent for the next few months.
+The Cobia action continues to be outstanding.
+Cobia should remain excellent for the next few months and always provides hard fought battles with great yields for the table fare anglers.
 The Snapper family continues to produce and with March we expect steady action targeting the Mangrove and YellowTail action.
-The large Mutton Snapper provide some exceptional days on the reef.
-The Grouper family as always provides outstanding action however the harvest of Grouper ended January 1 with the season now closed until May in Monroe County (all of the keys).
+The large Mutton Snapper are provide some exceptional days on the reef now.
+The Grouper family as always provides outstanding action however the harvest of Grouper ended January 1 with the season now closed until May 1 in Monroe county (all of the keys).
 Our elusive Permit is always challenging, the Permit is a sought after sport fish and prized by anglers from around the planet.
 March typically shows a marked improvement from the last few months and we are on the way to excellent Permit action always by April.
 The predator action with Barracuda and Sharks continues to be crazy good.

 Always a fun and productive trip the back country this time of year remains an excellent time for fast paced action while targeting a very wide variety of species.
 Anglers will appreciate our calm, crystal clear waters now filling with newly arriving migratory Tarpon.
 The overall population of Tarpon in the back country continues to grow throughout the month joining with several additional sport fish species, edible fish, and predators to target.
 Redfish are slowing as our water temperatures begin a season rise.
-Snook are a hit or miss in March and better targeted in April.
-The numerous schooling species will continue to provide non-stop action most days.
+Snook are improving but remain hit or miss in March with the last of the fast moving fronts passing over the island Snook action is typically better when targeted in April.
+The numerous schooling species will continue to provide non stop action most days.
 Just a few of the schooling species remaining in our bays now are Trout and Pompano but their days here are numbered now.
 The ever present Jack, Lady Fish, Blue Runners, Grunts, Porgies…the list is nearly endless again in March.
 A perfect trip for the hard core light tackle angler to the novice angler or the family.
-The back country is also a fly fishers dream come true with protection from the wind for casting and plentiful fish which will readily pursue a fly.

 Tarpon time is here.
 The population of Tarpon will continue to increase daily throughout all of March.
 The spawning migration that brings adult Tarpon to Key West is underway and the activity and productivity on Tarpon is increasing.
 Tarpon fishing in Key West becomes prolific.
 These behemoth sport fish are on every saltwater angler’s “bucket list” and rightfully so.
 Key West now offers the angler a high level of success to landing possibly the largest fish of a life time.